cafca/humino/README.md

 ## Setup

 - Use Python3 and a virtual environment
+- On Raspberry do `apt install libatlas-base-dev` for numpy
+- and also `apt install libglib2.0-dev libgirepository1.0-dev libcairo2-dev` and then `pip install PyGObject` for seaborn
-- `pip install -r requirements.txt`
+- Do `pip install -r requirements.txt` anyway and `pip install jupyter` if you want to use that
 - Transfer `humino.ino` to the Ardunino
 - Wait a couple of days, then transfer `HUMINO.CSV` to a subdirectory `data`
 - Run `python humino.py` to generate `results.png`